toppa/Post-to-Post-Links-II/readme.txt

 1. The modal dialog for selecting your link destination

 == Changelog ==

+= 1.1 = For posts not yet published (pending, future, or draft) don't link to them.
+Instead show the link text along with a note saying the post is not published yet (with both inside a css class for custom styling)

 = 1.0.3 = Bug fix: infer admin-ajax.php url from current url (the post edit page)